LostPaw: Finding Lost Pets using a Contrastive Learning-based Transformer with Visual Input: Related Works

 Several components are required to create a contrastive learning model capable of differentiating between images of pets.
 A fundamental part of such a model is a neural network architecture that can learn a robust and effective data representation.
 In this study, we employed the Vision Transformer model as the foundation of our contrastive learning model.
 In addition, we used the Detection Transformer model to extract the pets from the images and the AutoAugment feature to augment the images.
 Finally, to optimize the model, we utilize a contrastive loss function, which allows the model to learn the underlying structure of the data by contrasting similar and dissimilar examples.
 In the following sections, we provide a more in-depth description of these technologies and their implementation in our contrastive learning transformer model.

-\subsection{Transformer models}
+\subsection{Transformer Models}

-Transformer models are a type of neural network architecture widely successful in various natural language processing tasks and have achieved state-of-the-art results on a large selection of benchmarks \citep{vaswaniAttention2017a}.
-One key feature of transformers is self-attention mechanisms, which allow the model to attend to different parts of the input data at different times while processing it.
-This allows the model to effectively capture long-range dependencies in the data, which is particularly useful for tasks such as language translation, where the meaning of a word can depend on the context in which it is used.
+Transformer models are a type of neural network architecture widely successful in various natural language processing tasks and have achieved state-of-the-art results on a large selection of benchmarks \cite{vaswaniAttention2017a}.
+Self-attention mechanisms enable the model to focus on different parts of input data at various times.
+This allows it to capture long-range dependencies, especially for tasks like language translation, where a word's meaning depends on context.
+Additionally, transformers utilize multi-headed attention, allowing simultaneous focus on multiple data parts.
+This enhances processing capabilities and overall performance on numerous tasks, including natural language processing, image classification, and object detection.

-In addition to self-attention mechanisms, transformers also use multi-headed attention, which allows the model to attend to multiple parts of the input data simultaneously.
-This allows the model to process the data and improve its performance on tasks such as language translation.
-Overall, transformers have proven to be a powerful and effective neural network architecture for a wide range of natural language processing tasks and have been applied to a variety of other tasks as well, including image classification and object detection.